 Let's start with the bar.
 Though small, it's decorated nicely.

-I ordered the Blue Door, which was every bit as delicious as it sounded – including that hint of star anise.
+During a visit in 2019, we ordered a Blue Door, which was every bit as delicious as it sounded – including that hint of star anise.
 And once again, all of these cocktails are free.

 The Centurion Lounge Las Vegas has a lot going for it: great seating, top-notch cocktails, and good food.